xyzshantaram/writers-jam/data/description.md

   [WhatsApp group]($WHATSAPP_URL) to share and discuss!
 - Most importantly of all, have fun!

-The theme for this week is "**Two Stories**".
+The theme for this week is _An object in my room_.
 You are encouraged to get creative with the theme.
-Write a poem that reads differently top to bottom and bottom to top, two separate stories side-by-side, a reflection on the House M.D. episode, or tell the same events from two different perspectives.
+Write about your favourite t-shirt, a special sea-shell from the beach, a portrait of someone near and dear, or something else entirely.
+There is lots to find when you know how to look.

 What are you waiting for?